-The iPhone 6s starts at £449, with the 6s Plus at £549, while the 7 pricing kicks off at £549, with the 7 Plus from £669.
+The iPhone 7 pricing kicks off at £449, with the 7 Plus from £569.
 Take a look at our iPhone buying guide for more information on the differences between the various handsets.

 The Apple Refurbished Store

-Sadly Apple still doesn't sell second-hand iPhones on its UK Refurbished Store - normally an excellent place to get a good deal on an Apple product with the peace of mind that comes with knowing that it's been thoroughly checked and fixed up by Apple employees, and comes with a warranty.
-The UK refurb store offers Apple TVs, iPads, Macs and even iPods and accessories, but no iPhones.
+As mentioned, Apple now sells refurbished iPhones in both its UK and US stores.
+It's an excellent place to get a good deal on an iPhone with the peace of mind that comes with knowing that it's been thoroughly checked and fixed up by Apple employees, and comes with a warranty.

-You'll find iPhone models as old as the iPhone 6 and iPhone 6 Plus in the online stores of various UK carriers, on much cheaper contracts than the iPhone 8, 8 Plus, and X. These carriers include EE Three, O2, Vodafone, Virgin Mobile, Tesco Mobile and Carphone Warehouse.
+You'll find older iPhone models in the online stores of various UK carriers, on much cheaper contracts than the iPhone Xs and iPhone Xr models.
+These carriers include EE, Three, O2, Vodafone, Virgin Mobile, Tesco Mobile and Carphone Warehouse.

 One of the best ways to get an old iPhone at a bargain price, including models such as the iPhone 5s that are no longer available from Apple, is buying it second-hand or refurbished.

 Envirofone is a UK-based retailer that sells refurbished iPhones (and smartphones from other brands too).
 You can even find newer iPhone models such as the iPhone XS and iPhone X with up to £100 off, and the iPhone 8 Plus with £100 off.

 Envirofone also has monthly financing options if you wish to pay in installments.
 See all iPhone deals on Envirofone.